OSCNWeb/oscn-news/_posts/2017-03-30-career-opportunity-clerk-of-the-supreme-court.md

 the Court on the Judiciary.</p>
 <p>See Const.
 Art.
 7 §5; 20 O.S.
 2011§ 78.</p>
 <p>The annual salary is $111,356.
 Applications should be submitted no later
-than Monday, April 20, 2017 by 5:00 p.m. to the Office of the Chief Justice, c/o Vickie Campbell, Oklahoma Judicial Center, 2100 N. Lincoln Blvd., Oklahoma City, Oklahoma, 73105.</p>
+than Thursday, April 20, 2017 by 5:00 p.m. to the Office of the Chief Justice, c/o Vickie Campbell, Oklahoma Judicial Center, 2100 N. Lincoln Blvd., Oklahoma City, Oklahoma, 73105.</p>